jaydeep-shelake/BillManagement/README.md

-# Food Delivery
+# Bill Management

 <div align="center">
   <img width="200px" src="./frontend/src/assets/images/Add files-rafiki.png"/>
 </div>
 <br>

-> Eleric bill app made using MERN stack (Exela Hiring Challenge ) <br>
+> Bill management app made using MERN stack <br>
-> Followed MVC architecture and microservices for serever side

 ## ⚙️ Detailed Functionality

+- The user must be able to manually add, edit and remove bills. (data is stored in MongoDB database using NodeJS) ✅
+- The user must be able to filter bills by category. (category filter dropdown) ✅
+- Draw a time-series chart of the monthly billing cycle. ✅
-- User can add the electric bills
+- The user can see the total amount of bills and the total amount yet to be paid ✅
-- Users can update quantity bill
-- User can delete the bill
-- User can paginate
-- User can view there old bills
-- User can add , edit or delete the bill
+- If the total amount exceeds the total budget user will not be able to add a new bill ✅

 ## 🚀 Tech and Tools Used